-We have adopted an occupational health and safety system as required by relevant occupational health and safety laws, rules and regulation and managed by our safety department for the benefit of our employees and our subcontractors' employees since our inception of building maintenance and renovation service business in July 1992.
+We have adopted an occupational health and safety system as managed by our safety department for the benefit of our employees and our subcontractors' employees.
 We are committed to providing a safe and healthy working environment.
 It is also our concern not to put the general public in hazards.
-With effect from 27 November 2008, our occupational health and safety has been implemented in compliance with the requirements of OHSAS 18001 international standards.
+Our system follows international standards and is certified to be in compliance with the requirements of OSHAS 18001 and ISO 14001 since 2008 and 2007, respectively.
 We implement the following measures to ensure workplace safety: